VedantPadole52/Employee_Finder_AI-Vibe_Coding/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/4bca529b-1bb4-45dc-acb7-47fc00e1572a) and start prompting.
+Simply visit the [Lovable AI Project](https://lovable.dev/projects/4bca529b-1bb4-45dc-acb7-47fc00e1572a) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.